Skip to Content

 Check the list of NCI-supported cancer clinical trials that are now accepting patients with extramedullary plasmacytoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The initial approach to the patient is to evaluate the following parameters:

-Several questions are raised when therapy is being chosen for a patient with symptomatic myeloma at first presentation, including the following:
+Several questions are raised when therapy is chosen for a patient with symptomatic myeloma at first presentation: